Agent Protocols

 - Result metadata -- response shape and size

-- Timing -- call duration and timestamps
+- Timing -- call timestamps

 MCP Server